unrealisticfaces/anydesk-attack/README.md

 Anydesk attack is an automation tool used to grab the anydesk id of the target and sets a password to it

 # Features
-- The info will be sent to the database
+- The info will be sent to the firebase database
 - This will also set the password for the current windows user and perform a restart

-### Installation
+## Installation
 ```
 pip install pyinstaller
 ```